 Though there are multiple different elements to this S'mores Brownie recipe, the ingredients list is actually fairly simple as a lot of the ingredients double up for different elements.

-- Graham Crackers - Or digestive biscuits if you can't find graham crackers.
+- Graham Crackers - Or digestive biscuits.

 - Butter - Use unsalted butter - it doesn't need to be brought to room temperature as we will be melting it.